-The Ranch Hand aircraft [USAF delivery and spraying: C-47s, C-123s, helicopters, and mobile hand held units] were used in the Agent Orange program.
-They were parked on the east side of the taxi way in the newly completed revetments. [replaced sandbag revetments]
+The Ranch Hand aircraft and were used in the Agent Orange program.
+They were parked on the east side of the taxi way in the newly completed revetments (replaced sandbag revetments).

 On the night in question we had a guard adjacent to the tents the F-102 aircraft people were in.
 We also had a SAT team that was responsible for all the other transit a/c that were parked all over the ramp.
 The actual perimeter of the base was the responsibility of the 3rd Marines, and we had the pockets of our resources that we guarded.
 We also had people spread out in the base proper to protect the people, especially in the "compound" where most of us lived.